FarronF/limerick-council-meetings/meetings/2017/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 15th June 2017.md

 closely with groups such as, Munster Vales, Ballyhoura Failte and Kilmallock Tourism Group.

-She provided information to the Members on the following projects:--- 3
+She provided information to the Members on the following projects:
+---
+3

 1. Explore East Limerick Booklet - containing a pull-out map of the area identifying all